 C:FA has been responsible for the design and construction of projects at all scales.
 Among the firm’s most notable built projects are the Heckscher Foundation for Children on Manhattan’s Upper East Side (2009); Sagaponack Barns, a residence composed of three historic barns and a contemporary addition (2012); Carriage House in the West Village of New York City (2009); “Museum as Hub”, an international programmatic initiative at the New Museum of Contemporary Art in New York City(2006); Donghia Materials Study Center at Parsons New School for Design (2003); and several private residences.

 The studio, founded in 1999, was recently identified as “one of the twelve most creative young architects in New York” in the book New York Dozen by Michael Crosbie; named one of North America’s “Emerging Voices” by the Architectural League of New York; and named a member of the “Design Vanguard” by Architectural Record magazine.
-The work of the studio has received numerous design awards, including a National AIA Honor Award and two American Architecture Awards.
+The work of the studio has received numerous design awards, including a National AIA Honor Award and two American Architecture Awards, and the 2014 Arts and Letters Award given by the American Academy of Arts and Letters

 For more than a decade, the exploration and analysis of the principles of C:FA have been fostered through Martin Finio’s teaching at Yale University Graduate School of Architecture.
 There, in his design studio and in the course he created entitled “Systems Integration” Finio has brought together some of the finest specialists in their respective professional fields, from structural and sustainability experts, to façade and lighting designers.
 The office continues to benefit from these established and evolving relationships.

-C:FA’s work has been exhibited internationally, including at the 2012 Architecture Biennale in Venice, Italy; “The City and The World” at The European Center for Architecture Art Design and Urban Studies and The Chicago Athenaeum in Madrid, Spain; 414 Gallery in New York City; “Insight USA – Shaping the Future” at the Aedes Gallery in Berlin, Germany; “Young Americans.
+C:FA’s work has been exhibited internationally, including at the American Academy of Arts and Letters in New York, the 2012 Architecture Biennale in Venice, Italy; “The City and The World” at The European Center for Architecture Art Design and Urban Studies and The Chicago Athenaeum in Madrid, Spain; 414 Gallery in New York City; “Insight USA – Shaping the Future” at the Aedes Gallery in Berlin, Germany; “Young Americans.
 New Architecture in the USA” at the Deutches Architekturmuseum in Frankfurt am Main, Germany; “Liquid Stone: New Architecture in Concrete” at the National Building Museum in Washington, D.C.; and “City Lights Design Competition Exhibition” at the Museum of the City of New York in New York City.

 Taryn Christoff received her undergraduate degree from the Illinois Institute of Technology in 1984, where she drew her strength and inspiration from the design legacy of Mies van der Rohe.
 Working with her husband Martin Finio since 1999, Christoff has led design and consultant teams to construct corporate and commercial interiors, institutional projects and new residential projects.
 Her experience includes retail design for Steven Alan and Calypso, headquarter design for the Heckscher Foundation and Todd Hase, and several residences located in urban and natural environments.
 She has been a practicing New York Architect since 1992.